-Plannina:
+Planning:

-· sacrating.
-PROBLEM STATEMENT: (Based on what you learned in the research, try to articulate in a few sentences what your plan is trying to address.) t is the issue GOAL: (Write an overarching statement of what you are trying to do.
+PROBLEM STATEMENT: (Based on what you learned in the research, try to articulate in a few sentences what is the issue your plan is trying to address.)

+GOAL: (Write an overarching statement of what you are trying to do.
 This should address the problem.)